The Peace of Westphalia

 German princes were superior in their territory and they could form foreign

-alliances without the Emperor’s approval, the settlement clearly stated that
+alliances without the Emperor’s approval, the

-the actions and alliances of the princes’ could not be used against the Empire or
+settlement clearly stated that the actions and alliances of the princes’ could not be used against the Empire or Emperor.

-proto-nationalism produced a “proto-sovereignty.”
-Proto-sovereignty
+“proto-sovereignty.”
+Proto-sovereignty necessitated

-could afford it frequently hired foreign mercenaries who brought significant
+afford it frequently hired foreign mercenaries who brought significant

 expertise to the changing armies.537